neuralmagic/deepsparse/docs/llms/README.md

 ### **How Is This Useful For Real World Use?**

-While GSM is a toy dataset, it serves as an example of how LLMs can be adapted with a relatively small dataset to solve tasks which the general pretrained model cannot.
-Given the treasure-troves of domain-specific data held by companies, we expect to see many production models fine-tuned to enable more accurate, smaller models fit to business tasks.
+While GSM is a toy dataset, it serves as an example of how LLMs can be adapted to solve tasks which the general pretrained model cannot.
+Given the treasure-troves of domain-specific data held by companies, we expect to see many production models fine-tuned to create more accurate models fit to business tasks.
 Using Neural Magic, you can deploy these fine-tuned models performantly on CPUs!

 > **Note**: The code for sparse fine tuning with your data will be pushed publically in the coming weeks